 but not upheld.
 Ofcom stated that it was mindful of the overall context of the programme and decided on balance that there was not sufficient evidence to conclude that the word was necessarily intended to be offensive to anyone with learning

 Two of the complainants requested a review of this decision.
 Ofcom considered Rule 2.3 of the Code (which requires material that may cause offensive must be justified by the context).

 Ofcom Decision : Resolved

-viewers as it singles out a minority in society.
+some viewers as it singles out a minority in society.
 Ofcoms own research (-3-) into offensive language identified that the word retard is quite polarising.
-Those people who consider it offensive do so because it is a derogatory term that refers to a disability.
+Those people who consider it offensive do so because it is a derogatory term that refers

 In the Committees opinion, the comments made by both Jones and Ms McCall in this programme were clearly capable of causing offence.
 In reaching this view, the Committee noted that the use of the word retard by Jones, although arguably intended as

-Ms McCall had walked.
+which Ms McCall had walked.
 Jones then unfavourably compared the walk with that of fellow housemate Nicola Tappenden, which he described as lovely.
-It was the Committees view that his use of the word retard was capable of being understood not as merely a
+It was the Committees view that his use of the word retard was capable of being understood not as

 The Committee was also concerned that the programme makers took no action during the programme to seek to mitigate the offence that would have been caused by the comments.
 The Committee noted Channel 4s admission that it would normally respond to